gamingrkp/idk/README.md

-This database from wabotrkp.herokuapp.com About Genshin
+This data from wabotrkp.herokuapp.com About Genshin